signalfx/splunk-otel-collector/internal/receiver/prometheusremotewritereceiver/README.md

 If possible, wait on sending multiple requests until you're reasonably assured that metadata has propagated to the receiver.

 ## Nuances in translation
-We do not [remove suffixes](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/6658646e7705b74f13031c777fcd8dd1cd64c850/receiver/prometheusreceiver/internal/metricfamily.go#L316) as is done in the otel-contrib `prometheusreceiver`
+- We do not [remove suffixes](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/6658646e7705b74f13031c777fcd8dd1cd64c850/receiver/prometheusreceiver/internal/metricfamily.go#L316) as is done in the otel-contrib `prometheusreceiver`
+- Keep in mind promethes timestamps are in unix epoch milliseconds, while otel timestamps are in unix epoch nanoseconds

 ### Signalfx Compatibility Mode
 Turning on the `sfx_gateway_compatibility` configuration option will result in the following changes